jmgonza6/crystal-builder/README.md

 	./crysb

-Currently, three options are available for using this application:
+Currently, four options are available for using this application:

 ###1)
     Define all the relevant parameters in the *Lattice*, *Modify*, and *Output* tabs